boilsquid/objection-encryption/README.md

   // Import plugin
   const ObjectionEncryption = require('objection-encryption');

-  // Create and instance with the fields that should be encrypted on insert and decrypted on find. const Encryption = ObjectionEncryption({
+  // Create an instance with the fields that should be encrypted on insert and decrypted on find. const Encryption = ObjectionEncryption({
     fields: ['ssn']
   });